remorses/middleflare/README.md

 ## Usage

-You should create a directory for your Cloudflare worker code, even better if you create a new package in your workspace
+You should create a directory for your Cloudflare worker code, even better if you create a new package in your workspace.

 Then you create a `wrangler.toml` file like this